neurodata/neurodata.io/content/about/agreements.md

 - apply to present at a conference annually, and
 - apply for fellowships after completing year 2.

-Exceptions can be made with written permission.
+Exceptions can be made by stating so in advance.
 If any individual is not acting in a fashion that is in alignment with these agreements,  we will revise the agreements or the relationship, as warranted.

 ## Commitments